Ask Drs. Clary and Stulc: Do You Offer PRP Spine Treatments?

 What are PRP treatments?

-“Platelet-rich plasma treatments, commonly known as PRP, are attractive because the patient’s own platelets are the treatment,” says Dr. Stulc.
-“This is an exciting area of medicine in part because research is promising, and because the philosophy underlying regenerative medicine is so appealing.
-You use the patient’s own platelets or bone marrow to release enzymes that cause healing.
-The studies supporting regenerative medicine treatments like PRP are relatively new.
-However, there are well-designed PRP studies indicating that 50 percent of people get better with these therapies.
+“Platelet-rich plasma treatments, commonly known as PRP, are attractive because the patient’s own platelets and growth factors are the treatment,” says Dr. Stulc.
+“This causes no systemic side effects like some other medicines and tries to let your own body heal and repair itself more efficiently, decreasing pain.
+You use the patient’s own platelets or bone marrow to promote healing.
+The studies supporting regenerative medicine treatments like PRP are relatively new and more high-quality research is needed.
+However, there are some recent low back pain studies for discs indicating that more than 50 percent of patients experience relief and improved function.
 Even more significantly, these are often people who have tried every other medical option.
 With regenerative medicine options, we can offer these patients hope.”

 When are PRP spine treatments considered?